 A couple of Saturdays ago, Stewart and I raced to catch the ten o’clock Ward’s Island ferry.
 After we’d safely launched ourselves on the boat, I caught my breath and noticed a singular vehicle occupying the exact centre of the ferry.
 It was one of the TPL Bookmobiles!
-I liked how its presence was whimsical yet purposeful, with books destined for a beach excursion while providing library services to the resident islanders.
+I liked how its presence was whimsical yet purposeful, with books destined for a beach excursion while providing essential library services to the resident islanders.

 After the strollers, bicycles with shopping wagons, and camera-laden day-trippers streamed off the ferry, the Bookmobile exited last.
 Then it trundled along Cibola Avenue, stopping in a grassy patch just north of Algonquin Bridge (the wooden footbridge that arches over a narrow stretch of harbour and is off-limits to rented bicycle surreys).

 With twenty minutes until opening time, I settled down in a heap with my notebook on a nearby sidewalk that led to the boardwalk.
-It was a gorgeous autumn morning and I enjoyed the warmth of the sun on my hair.
+It was a gorgeous autumn morning, and I enjoyed the warmth of the sun on my hair.

-When I stepped up into the mobile library around 11:00, I noticed how different it seemed in daylight.
+When I stepped up into the mobile library around 11:00, I noticed how different the vehicle seemed in daylight.
 Compared to my previous evening’s visit at Queen’s Quay, the Ward’s Island stop seemed more leisurely and relaxed.
-The radio was playing this time, and the view from the back window was leafy and harbour-scenic.
-(Perhaps it’s not fair to compare them because it’s hard for the Omni TV parking lot at twilight to compete with a restful island site).
+The radio was playing from the dashboard, and the view from the back window was leafy and harbour-scenic.
+(Perhaps it’s not fair to compare the two bookmobile sites because it’s hard for a crepuscular parking lot to compete with a restful island site).

 For the second time in as many days, I descended the Bookmobile steps and emerged into the outside air.
-I found Stewart, who had been taking pictures of the exterior of the bus, and he suggested lunch at the Rectory CafÃ©.
-I didn’t require much persuasion, and after a meal of lamb burger (Stewart) and salmon and bagel (me), we went for refreshing walk along the boardwalk.
+I located Stewart, who had been taking pictures of the exterior of the bus, and he suggested lunch at the Rectory Café.
+Very little persuasion was required, and after a meal of lamb burger (Stewart) and salmon and bagel (me), we went for refreshing walk along the boardwalk.
 It was the perfect activity to cap a wonderful outing.
 What a joy to visit Ward’s Island in the company of Stewart and the Toronto Public Library!